- The peregrine falcon is the most common and widely spread raptor in the world. It can dive as fast as a cheetah!

 If wide population distribution is a sure sign of an animal’s evolutionary success then the falcon is a clear winner.
-The roughly 40 falcon species are distributed across every continent except Antarctica — and while there’s a lot of variety between them, they all share some deadly characteristics.
+The roughly 40 types of falcons are distributed across every continent except Antarctica — and while there’s a lot of variety between them, they all share some deadly characteristics.
 Most notable are their thin and tapered wings which allow them to hit flight speeds of nearly 200 miles per hour and make the most of their razor-sharp talons and viciously hooked beaks.
-Here are some of the most prominent different types of falcon birds along with information on what makes some of these distinct species so special.
+Here are some of the most prominent different types of falcons along with information on what makes some of these distinct species so special.

 1. Peregrine Falcon: The Ultimate Aerial Predator

 The peregrine falcon is the most populous and widely dispersed raptor in the world, an accomplishment that really underscores how deadly and effective these birds of prey really are.
 Because regardless of whatever environment they find themselves in, the peregrine falcon is always an apex predator.
 Researchers have even documented potential prey species like the western sandpiper employing generational adjustments to their migration patterns to avoid sites with prevalent peregrine falcon populations.
 There’s plenty of reason for this.
 The dive speed of a peregrine falcon can rival the top speed of a cheetah, and other birds are the most likely victims of a peregrine falcon’s attack.
 Pigeons represent the most common prey for peregrine falcons, but they’ve been known to snatch up waterfowl and songbirds as well.